Arm1.ru

 wrk -t4 -c20 -d5m https://my_url

 API just gets some data from CouchDB and returns it as JSON.
-Vapor project was compiled with Swift 4.2.
+Vapor project has been compiled with Swift 4.2.

 comment comments